Joeli Vidiri

-Joeli Vidiri (23 November 1973 – 23 February 2022) was a Fijian rugby union footballer who also played for the New Zealand All Blacks.
-He played as a wing.
+Joeli Vidiri (23 November 1973 – 23 February 2022) was a professional rugby union footballer who played as a wing.
+Born in Fiji, he earned seven caps for the Fiji national team before switching his allegiance to New Zealand, for whom he earned two more caps.

 Career

 Vidiri studied at Queen Victoria School (Fiji).
 He represented Fiji in both 15s and sevens before coming to New Zealand in 1994.
 He played for the Auckland Blues in the Super 12 competition and represented Counties Manukau in the NPC.
 He only managed to play two tests for New Zealand in 1998.
 In 2001 he was diagnosed with a kidney illness and placed on dialysis treatment like his fellow Auckland Blues winger Jonah Lomu.

 Vidiri played in the Super 12 for the Auckland Blues from 1996 until 2001, where he scored 43 tries in 61 games, at the time an individual record.
 In 2000 Joeli created the record for most tries scored in one match scoring four against the Bulls, a record which has since been broken when Sean Wainui scored five tries against the Waratahs in 2021.
 He had a song named after him (Give Me Hope Joeli) that was very popular with the Auckland Blues fans at home games at Eden Park.
 He appeared in only five Super 12 matches in 2001, with his illness impacting on his ability to play.
 In 2000 Vidiri played for the Barbarian F.C. against Leicester Tigers.
 Vidiri made 71 provincial appearances for Counties, for whom Vidiri scored 56 tries.
 After two early matches with Auckland in the 2001 NPC, he ended his career.